How to Write a Research Proposal | Examples & Templates

 |Population and sample|

-Implications and contribution to knowledge
+Contribution to knowledge

-To finish your proposal on a strong note, you can explore the potential implications of the research for theory or practice, and emphasize again what you aim to contribute to existing knowledge on the topic.
-For example, your results might have implications for:
+To finish your proposal on a strong note, explore the potential implications of your research for your field.
+Emphasize again what you aim to contribute and why it matters.

-- Informing policy objectives
+- Informing policymaking decisions

 - Strengthening a theory or model

-- Challenging popular or scientific assumptions
+- Challenging popular or scientific beliefs

-- Creating a basis for further research
+- Creating a basis for future research

 |1.
 Background research and literature review||